-Grunge-metal legends Alice in Chains' early releases sounded tortured and depraved, and it was photographer Rocky Schenck's dark imagery that drove the band's bleak messages home on the cover of Facelift and the video for "We Die Young," among other collaborations.
-None were as eerie or poignant, however, as the cover of their second album, 1992's Dirt.
+Grunge-metal legends Alice in Chains' early releases sounded tortured and depraved, and it was photographer Rocky Schenck's dark imagery that drove the band's bleak messages home on the album cover of Facelift and the video for "We Die Young," among other collaborations.
+None were as eerie or poignant, however, as the cover of Alice in Chains' second album, 1992's Dirt.

 "I wanted this cover to have a rather 'Hellish' atmosphere," Schenck says, looking back on the image he and the album's art director, Mary Maurer, created.
 And for this cover in particular, the band indeed had something very disturbing in mind.
 "It was their idea to have a nude woman, half-buried in the desert," the photographer says, adding ominously, "She could be either dead or alive."

 Rather than shoot in an actual desert, Schenck chose to build one in his Hollywood studio, so he could control the lighting.
 He painted the sky backdrop, constructed miniature mountains and the desert floor from foam core and clay, and left a body-shaped hole in the "ground" just big enough for a model to slip into.